RosettaCommons/rosetta/rosetta_database/scoring/score_functions/hbonds/OLF_params/README.txt

-Generated HBond parameters by Matthew O'Meara in 2010
+Generated HBond parameters by Matthew O'Meara and Andrew Leaver-Fay (OLF) in 2011

-Adjusting hydrogen bond potentials for hydroxyl donors (newOH_params) New OH potentials:
-These are modeled off of the poly_AHdist_4 potential just shifted closer poly_AHdist_4 has a peak at 1.902 poly_AHdist_dOH_1 has a peak at 1.735 poly_AHdist_dOH_2 has a peak at 1.753 poly_AHdist_dOH_3 has a peak at 1.84
-AHX donors with PBA, HXL, CXA or CXL acceptors have polynomial poly_AHdist_dOH_1 HXL donors with PBA, AHX, HXL, CXA or CXL acceptors and dAHXaAHX have polynomial poly_AHdist_dOH_2 AHX or HXL donors to IMD or IME acceptors have polynomial poly_AHdist_dOH_3

-For each hydrogen bond class that uses the new OH parameters, shift the fading functions in closer as well.
+These are the OLF_params_6i set.

 README.txt: this file
 schema.sql: sql schema definition for tables